Raigyo/react-netflix-clone/README.md

-# React / Redux: NETFLIX using API, Redux
+# React - Redux: Master React from A to Z - Create your own NETFLIX

-*April 2020*
+*April / May 2020*

 > 🔨 From Udemy
 '[Maitriser React de A à Z - Créer son propre NETFLIX](https://www.udemy.com/course/maitriser-react-de-a-a-z-creer-son-propre-netflix/)'.